NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter2.md

 A regression model is easy to implement but it often produces low performance models.
 This method is useful when the variable involved can be modeled in a linear way.

-For example, to show that increase in age leads to increase in weight, or an increase in age leads to decrease in the number of hairs on one's head.
+For example, to show that increase in age leads to increase in weight, or an increase in age leads to decrease in the number of hairs on the head.
 This cannot be used in showing increase in library visitor per day of the week, which is usually non-linear.

 `lm()` function is used like this: Suppose `myData` is the name of a dataset and I want to predict `class` an attribute in the dataset `myData` using `sex` (another attribute in myData) as my predictor: